Viskores/viskores/GOVERNANCE.md

 describes how the software is managed and decisions are made.

+## Technical Charter

+See the [technical charter] for the official structure of this project.
+This document provides a subset of the technical charter for clarity of the roles and responsibility of members and developers.
+In the case there is disagreement between this document and the technical charter, the technical charter takes precedence.

 ## Technical Steering Committee

 The technical steering committee (TSC) is a collection of individuals